rjmigliori/qmk_firmware/keyboards/xwhatsit/brand_new_model_f_keyboards/f77/keymaps/default/readme.md

-# The default keymap for xwhatsit/brand_new_model_f_keyboards/f77
+# A  keymap for xwhatsit/brand_new_model_f_keyboards/f77

-This is the default keymap for the HHKB Split Shift and Split Backspace, and it has 0-9 and cursor keys on the right side block
+This is a synthetic keymap using the LAYOUT_all macro.
+No keyboards are shipped with access to all of the sensing pads at once, but this may be a good starting-point for modded keyboards.
+Please make sure that you set inexistent keys to KC_NO!